quantum-compiler/quartz/README.md

 Quartz is a quantum circuit optimizer that automatically generates and verifies circuit transformations for an arbitrary quantum gate set.
 To optimize an input quantum circuit, Quartz uses these auto-generated circuit transformations to construct a search space of functionally equivalent quantum circuits.
 Quartz uses a cost-based search algorithm to explore the space and discovers highly optimized quantum circuits.

+## PLDI 2022 Artifact

+If you would like to compare with the Quartz version published in PLDI 2022, please go to https://github.com/quantum-compiler/quartz-artifact.

 ## Install Quartz

 See [instructions](INSTALL.md) to install Quartz from source code.